null Skip to main content

 Now you're ready to cut and fit your dado rail:

-1. Cut your dado rail pieces to length, ensuring they fit between any obstacles (like newel posts).
+1. Cut your dado rail pieces to length.

 2. Use the mitre angle you calculated earlier to cut the ends of each piece where they'll join, you can use the mitre angle calculator for all the joints, to ensure precise angles.